Spectrally Robust Covariance Shrinkage for Hotelling's $T^2$ in High Dimensions: Background on random matrix theory

 The conditions [\textsc{Train}] strengthen somewhat but align closely with the assumptions in the main body of \cite{ledoit2020analytical}.
 Although many of these conditions can be relaxed, doing so would substantially complicate the proofs of our main theoretical results.
-Nevertheless, we briefly mention some significant potential relaxations. \begin{itemize} \item The moment condition in {[\textsc{Train1}]}, also known as \textit{one-sub-Gaussianity}, can be relaxed to a sub-Weibull-type condition without much conceptual difficulty, but the proofs become messier notationally. \item The assumption of regularity in {[\textsc{Train5}]} appears in a wide range of practical models, includes the identity matrix as a special case \cite[Example~2.9]{knowles2017anisotropic}, and ensures the highly desirable property of square-root edge-behavior of the \MP{} density, but regularity technically excludes spiked covariances.
+Nevertheless, we briefly mention some significant potential relaxations. \begin{itemize} \item The moment condition in {[\textsc{Train1}]}, also known as \textit{one-sub-Gaussianity}, can be relaxed to a sub-Weibull-type condition without much conceptual difficulty, but the proofs become messier notationally. \item The assumption of regularity in {[\textsc{Train5}]} appears in a wide range of practical models, includes the identity matrix as a special case \cite[Example~2.8]{knowles2017anisotropic}, and ensures the highly desirable property of square-root edge-behavior of the \MP{} density, but regularity technically excludes spiked covariances.
 However, it turns out we lose no generality by relaxing {[\textsc{Train5}]} to allow finite-rank perturbations of \(\bfrn\)---including spiked and many generalized spiked models.
 See \cite[Section~2.1]{ding2024eigenvector} and subsequent sections for the details of this extension, which we omit here. \item A third relaxation involves the assumption in {[\textsc{Train3}]} that \(\asp \in (0,1)\).
-The usual technique for handling the singular case of \(\asp \in (1,\infty)\) is to shrink the non-singular matrix \(\bXn\tps\bXn\) as usual, optimally shrink the zero eigenvalue of \(\bS_n\), and combine these estimators.
-However, in our setting, the shrinkage tasks are interdependent and somewhat more delicate.
-We therefore leave both the singular case and the boundary case of \(\asp = 1\) to future work. \end{itemize}
+We discuss the delicate ``singular'' case of $\asp \in (1,\infty)$ further in Remark~\ref{rem:sample-starved} and Section~S.10 of the Supplemental Material. \item We make the convergence rate assumption [\textsc{Train3}] explicit for convenience, but from a practical point of view, it is not essential.
+The reason: in practice, the data matrix $\bXn$ is only given for a single $n$.
+In other words, the limiting quantity $\asp$ is not observed, and can be taken to approximate $p/n$ as closely as desired, or even equal it.
+Similarly, the convergence rate in [\textsc{Train4}] may seem restrictive, but for the same reason, does not impose any practical difficulty.
+To expand, since only one sample is given, one may simply redefine $\upopsm$ to be $\pi_n$ for sufficiently large $n$, after which the convergence rate in 1-Wasserstein distance is arbitrarily fast.
+The value of these formulations is that (a) having an infinite-dimensional limit enables the use of a large body of existing random matrix theory, and (b) having an order of convergence enables downstream convergence-rate guarantees to be made. \end{itemize}